 It might be dull but completing the research to a high standard, in the most cost effective and time efficient way possible, is pretty important.
 Online panels now provide us with access to 40 million+ people in 80 countries.
 We’re totally impartial about which panel owners we work with and are happy to share the quality best practices we use to make sure you get what you want and what you’re paying for.

 Of course online won’t always work, sometimes a qualitative or telephone approach is more appropriate if the audiences are really finite, the insight is more explorative or the verticals are very specific.
 We’re methodology agnostic so if you want impartial advice just ask.

 Bringing data together so it’s easy to use.

 Data needs to be structured so you can see patterns, identify key differences between groups/segments and reanalyse the data to get real depth and understanding from the results.
 Excel is an amazing tool but sometimes more specialist programmes and old fashioned analytical skills bring a different dimension and depth of insight.
 We can also help you to link your findings to published data or business metrics and bring a new dynamic to the outputs.

 Identifying the take outs and developing the themes.

 Insight isn’t just numbers or percentages, it’s identifying what’s really going to resonate with audiences.
 Content - and the research that’s part of it - must appeal to and engage with audiences otherwise it’s just noise.
 We develop storyboards to make everyone’s life easier.

-Disseminate the results – Content marketing research is more than the generation of statistics for digital engagement and media placement.
+Content marketing research is more than the generation of statistics for digital engagement & media placement.

 Well crafted, research led insight, can be a key element of a marketing strategy that: raises visibility, promotes engagement and positions the brand as genuine thought leaders.
 We don’t stop at Excel tables and PowerPoint we’re more than happy to produce Infographics, reports and present at events and webinars.